Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ## Roadmap

 #### Meta
-1) Lead: LunarPunk_Labs as a implementation DAO
+1. Lead: LunarPunk_Labs as a implementation DAO
-2) Serve: H3uni.org as an educational consortium of methodology developers
+2. Serve: H3uni.org as an educational consortium of methodology developers
-3) Support: Giordano.institute and Regen Network as semantic bluefunds
+3. Support: Giordano.institute and Regen Network as semantic bluefunds

-### Horizon one
-- Generating stakeholder buy in
+### Milestone 1: Functional Specifications
+**Start Date:** 2023-04-06
+**Deliverables:**
+1. Submitting the Research proposal to Protocol Labs in parallel to this RFP-X
+2. Presentation on state of affairs and shared with community partners and date set for sense making
+3. Public sense making session in 'consortium' format
+4. Working with Implementation partners to align on functional specifications
+5. Public presentation of engineering documentation to Regen Community and Network Goods team
+6. Submission is made to the network via an on chain vote with two weeks deliberation time
+7. Proposal passes or fails based on validator determinations

+**Budget:**
-- Research grant application with Protocol Labs
+- $35k Research budget from Protocol Labs to LunarPunk_Labs
-- Systematic interface plugin for Weco/Obsidian

-### Horizon two
-- Discussing methodology specifics on Weco.io as a practice based community currency
-- DAO Codification w/Cosmos Groups Module and `authz` function (viable systems model structure)
+- Token grant from Regen Foundation to community partners

+### Milestone two: DAO Design
+**Start Date:** 2023-07-17
+**Deliverables:**
+1. Convene discussions around DAO design and Tokenomic Mechanism and share in a group context
+2. Practice the design and document the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)
+3. Presentation of DAO pilot programme provided to community partners
+4. Working with place based community facilitators to align on practices and methodologies
+5. Onboarding documentation compiled and shared online
+6. Community completes discussion DAO design as engineering on a pilot project begins
+7. Updates submitted to Commonwealth, Protocol Labs and Regen community

+**Budget:**
+- $25k Cash grant from RND inc. to LunarPunk_Labs
+- Token delegation from Regen Foundation to community partners

+### Milestone three: Pilot Project(s)
+1. Articulate the precise eco-credit methodology and share in a group context
+2. Connect with the Regen Registry team while applying the methodology technique, documenting the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)
+3. Presentation of pretotype results provided to pilot partners
+4. Working with place based community facilitators to align with and codify their practice
+5. Documentation published on their precise method
+6. Submission of methodology submitted for peer review
+7. Expert review via the Regen Registry team or third party verifier

+**Budget:**
+- 200k REGEN tokens with 1 year lockup from RND inc. to implementation partners

+### Milestone four: Tokenomics csDAO
+**Budget:**
+- 500k locked REGEN tokens to initiate the csDAO structure.
+- Contributions from Protocol Labs to sustain traction

+### Milestone five: Engineering
+- Interface design for functionally encoding community conversations
 - Describing general systematics as an AD4M Language
 - Integrating Regen's data module as a perspective
 - Integrating Regen's eco-credit module as a perspective

-### Horizon three
+### Milestone six: Perfected Designs
-- Anchoring Regenerating Sonoras pilot data on chain with the data module
+- Anchoring partner data on chain with the Regen data module
+- Minting eco-credits for pilot project partners

+### Milestone seven: Quality Control
-- Issuing systematics as a semantic credit class and minting pilot eco-credits
+- Issuing general systematics as a semantic credit class

 ---